“What is a duck boat?” That question can be answered in different ways, believe it or not.

 World War II concluded in 1945 and the Korean War after it, and in turn, the duck boat’s military service.
 However, that did not spell the end of its uses.

-In fact, it only took only around a year after fighting ended for two business partners in Wisconsin to start their first tour company, using these nifty vehicles as the main means of transportation for eager sightseers.
+In fact, it only took only around a year after the fighting ended for two business partners in Wisconsin to start their first tour company, using these nifty vehicles as the main means of transportation for eager sightseers.

 They became so popular, in fact, that people actually began looking forward to riding them during their scheduled trip.
 What a duck boat look like, with its vibrantly painted hulls strewn with various illustrations, only lent to its magnetic quality.